Which use class is my building?

 Great!
 However before you submit your application, there are a couple of reasons why it might not be what you think it is!
 Is the unit ancillary to another building or another section of the building.
 A section of offices might actually be B1(c) because they are ancillary to a factory unit adjoining the offices.
 I have known offices to be B1(b) with no units even close by, because the inspectorate ruled that the offices were ancillary to a unit in another town making pharmaceutical products!
 If the section can be shown to be a separate planning unit from another part of the building then you may well be fine.
 This is where a good planning consultant should be able to help.

 Where a property is in two use classes – then it will be classed as sui generis.
-The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.
+The one exception is a building with Class E, sub-paragraph (g) & B2 use as long as the section allocated to B2 is not substantially increased.